 How Does 4K Make an Impact?

 From the beginning of the process as a filmmaker all the way to the end as a viewer, 4K draws an impact throughout the entire operation.
 For recording in 4K on a camera, the user needs to know important settings such as the live view mode, ISO and the recording quality.
-It’s important to hire someone who knows the ins-and-outs of recording in 4K and overall video.
-It’s also important to note whoever is editing your content, understands the differences of working with 4K versus 1080p.
+It’s important to hire someone who knows the ins-and-outs of recording 4K video and overall video.
+It’s also important to note whoever is editing your content, understands the differences of working with 4K video versus 1080p.
 For example, the knowledge of scaling the video down to 2K.

 What Comes Next?